sganapavarapu1/k8s-training-jan2019/modules/pods.md

     ```
     This is a response send by the application running inside the pod.

 1. `kubectl run` creates a deployment, so in order to get rid of the pod you have to execute the following command.
     ```
     kubectl delete deployment simpleservice
     ```

 ### Exercise 2: Launch a pod using the configuration file

 1. Save the following file as `pod.yaml`
     ```console
+    cat > pod.yaml <<EOF
     apiVersion: v1
     kind: Pod
     metadata: